CRISalid-esr/svp-harvester/docs/source/overview.rst

 Overall operating mode
 ----------------------

-The SoVisu+ Harvester is designed to receive requests containing a list of identifiers for a so-called "research entity" (wich can be an author, research structure, reserach institution or research project) and to return a list of references to publications that are associated with the research entity.
+The SoVisu+ Harvester is designed to receive requests containing a list of identifiers for a so-called "research entity" (wich can be an author, research structure, research institution or research project) and to return a list of references to publications that are associated with the research entity.

 .. image:: https://raw.githubusercontent.com/jdp1ps/svp-harvester/dev-main/img/svp-harvester-overall-behavior.png
   :width: 1000